OCamlverse/ocamlverse.github.io/content/ecosystem.md

 For a list of things currently missing in OCaml's ecosystem, see [Missing Pieces](missing_pieces.md)

 ## Standard Libraries
-For an overview of the different stdlib options and recommendations, see [Standard Libraries](standard_libraries.md).
+For an overview of the different standard library options and recommendations, see [Standard Libraries](standard_libraries.md).

 ## Data Structures and Common Algorithms